ADavidson02/ADavidson02/README.md

 # Hello, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Amanda Davidson and I am a software developer from Colorado.
 I have a backgroud in the hospitality industry.
 I am excited to bring my skills of team collarboration and problem solving to my new career as a software developer.

 - 🌱 I’m currently learning ...
-React Redux and Node
+Docker and MongoDB
 - 🔭 I’m currently working on ...
 Vivid

 ## Technologies & Tools